taejohnny/Calculator/README.md

   divided by the total number of credits attempted in the semester.
 Again, this is a short process that takes usually only 5 minutes, but with this calculator, the process can be just a couple of seconds.
-I initially made this program as a side project and a convenient way to calculate my grade in the future, but my friends have also taken a liking to this program and have asked to use this program many times.*/
+I initially made this program as a side project and a convenient way to calculate my grade in the future, but my friends have also taken a liking to this program and have asked to use this program many times.